BCBN Grant Initiative

 - Travel and accommodation – Requests to assist with travel and accommodation costs are excluded

-- Multiple applications – For successful grant applicants only one per person/organisation may be supported in a year (from time awarded); for unsuccessful applicants, you may re-apply for the new quarterly term
+- Multiple applications – For successful grant applicants only one per person/organisation may be supported in a year (from time awarded); unsuccessful applicants may re-apply after a year (from time of ‘grant term’ submission)

 - Application for grants that exceed £3,000 may be turned down

-- Running costs and expenses (venue hire, staff cost and salary, bills, printing)
+- Core/ Running costs and expenses (on-going venue hire, staff cost and salary, bills, printing)

 - Organisations that do not have charitable aims (such as companies limited by shares and commercial companies)